Spring Garden Revival

 • Accepted materials: dethatched thatch, grass clippings, leaves (separated as required)

-• Check for seasonal schedules and permit requirements
+• Check for seasonal collection days and drop-off site hours

 Understanding Thatch Buildup in Plainfield’s Heavy Clay Soils

 Plainfield’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Illinois’ humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns and slow thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+These soils are poorly to somewhat poorly drained, with a high water table in spring (often 12-24 inches from the surface), and an alkaline pH typically ranging from 7.0 to 8.5.
+Such conditions create anaerobic environments that slow the decomposition of organic matter, including thatch.
+Humid Illinois summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further complicate thatch breakdown.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases (like summer patch or necrotic ring spot) become more prevalent.
+Key indicators that dethatching is needed include:

 Plainfield Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

 Dethatching near wetlands, streams, or conservation lands in Plainfield requires careful coordination with the Environmental Commission or Sustainability Board.
-Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands—may need permits and must follow buffer zone regulations.
-Erosion control is critical, especially on heavy clay soils prone to runoff and sedimentation.
+Local ordinances often establish buffer zones—typically 10 to 25 feet—around sensitive areas, where permits and additional erosion control measures are mandatory.
+Properties adjacent to forest preserves, such as those managed by the Cook County Forest Preserve District or DuPage County Forest Preserve District, may face stricter oversight.
 During the spring dethatching window (April-May), be aware of wildlife breeding seasons; visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
-For permit requirements, environmental compliance procedures, and seasonal restrictions, contact: Plainfield Environmental Commission
+Erosion control is especially critical on Plainfield’s clay soils, which are highly prone to sediment runoff when bare.
+For permit requirements and environmental compliance procedures, contact:

 24401 W. Lockport Street, Plainfield, IL 60544